 Modes of consumption

-- Ingestion – Chewing few leaves (8 to 10 in quantity) with empty stomach to regulate peristalsis, onset of diabetes & control high levels of cholesterol.
+- Ingestion – Chewing few leaves (8 to 10 in quantity) with an empty stomach to regulate peristalsis, the onset of diabetes & control high levels of cholesterol.

-- External application – Boil handful of curry leaves in one table spoon of coconut oil till they changes colour.
-Use this oil to massage the scalp (root of hair) and wash after 2 hours with shampoo.
-This will help the hair to grow, prevent premature graying, and address hair fall.
+- External application – Boil a handful of curry leaves in one tablespoon of coconut oil till they change color.
+Use this oil to massage the scalp (the root of the hair) and wash after 2 hours with shampoo.
+This will help the hair to grow, prevent premature greying, and address hair fall.